VaniliKate/week-four-IP/README.md

-# About This Pizza Ordering site
+# Pizza High Pizza Place

 This project is based on [Javascript CSS HTML](#TechStack).